 Our current ULTA store format is typically staffed with a general manager, a salon manager, four assistant managers, and approximately 20 full and part-time associates, including approximately six to eight beauty consultants and eight to fifteen licensed salon professionals.
 The management team in each store reports to the general manager.
 The general manager oversees all store activities and salon management, which include inventory management, merchandising, cash management, scheduling, hiring and guest services.
 Members of store management receive bonuses depending on their position and on sales, shrink, payroll, or a combination of these three factors.
 Each general manager reports to a district manager, who in turn reports to the Vice President of Operations East, the Vice President of Operations West or the Senior Vice President of Operations.
-The Senior Vice President of Operations East, the Vice President of Operations Senior Vice President of Operations, a field loss prevention team, market trainers, and management trainers.
+The Senior Vice President of Operations reports to our Chief Operating Officer.
+Each store team receives additional support from time to time from recruiting specialists for the retail and salon operations, a field loss prevention team, market trainers.